kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 );
 ```

-### Transfer Create Token
+## transferCreateToken

-The `transferCreateToken` function allows the transfer of a specified amount of a token from one account to another.
+Use `transferCreateToken` to transfer a specified amount of a specified token from one account to another.

 ```typescript
 transferCreateToken(inputs, config): IEmitterWrapper
 ```

-#### Inputs
+### Inputs

 | Parameter    | Type                      | Description                 |
 | ------------ | ------------------------- | --------------------------- |